drugdata/D3R/README.rst

         :target: https://pypi.python.org/pypi/D3R

-Drug Design Data Resource CELPP Runner is a command line program to run the filtering, docking, and scoring of new sequences from wwpdb.
+Drug Design Data Resource is a suite of software to enable filtering, docking, and scoring of new sequences from wwpdb.

 * Free software: BSD license